RV Drinking Water Safe Hose Connections

 RV Drinking Water Hose

 I mentioned our leaking hose issue to an RV tech.
 He mentioned that not all hoses are equal.
 Many have lightweight aluminum ends that can dent or bend easily.
 Even a small dent in the coupling could prevent a tight seal.
 He suggested I check the rubber washer and also upgrade to an RV fresh water hose hose with heavier duty machined hose couplings.
 I found this Camco EvoFlex RV drinking water hose to try.
 Note that it has nickel-plated machined fittings couplings that are reinforced with and additional spring-like strain relief system.
+While a regular white Camco TastePure RV hose is good enough, we think the Camco EvoFlex is the best RV water hose.

 The tech also recommended getting an elbow and permanently securing it to the camper.
 I considered gettingn a 45 or 90 degree elbow.
 If I could get that secured in place, it might be easier to attach the hose to the elbow rather than to the water intake connection.
 However, when I started researching them, most are made of brass.
 Even elbows labeled as drinking water safe had warnings on the packaging indicating the potential threat of cancer or birth defects.